dlr-ve-esy/charging-ontology/docs/gettingstarted.md

 git add src/chio.ttl
 ```

-And then push making a new branch in gitlab:
+And then push making a new branch in GitLab:

 ```bash
 git push --set-upstream origin new-contributor-<your handle>
 ```

-At last create a merge request, and we will review your submission.
+At last, create a merge request, and we will review your submission.

 ## Protégé settings